-E. OVERVIEW OF STAFF RECOMMENDATIONS
+E. OVERVIEW OF PLANNING COMMISSION RECOMMENDATIONS

-There are a few corrections and additions that are recommended by staff to be incorporated into the proposed City Bicycle Plan before it is approved by the NCTPA.
-These are listed in the Staff Recommendation section of this report and are outlined as follows to provide the explanation of the recommended change:
+There are a few corrections and additions that were recommended by the Planning Commission to be incorporated into the proposed City Bicycle Plan before it is approved by the NCTPA.
+These are listed as follows: